jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 For a project I was working on I wanted to use the [React Ace module](https://github.com/securingsincity/react-ace) to include a code editor in my project.
 However, the module doesn't provide types for it, and there is no `@types/react-ace` either.
 In this case, we have to add the types to our application so TypeScript knows how to type it.
 Whilst this can seem annoying, the benefits of having TypeScript at least know a little about all your third party dependencies will save you debugging time.

 To define a file that has just types in, you suffix it `.d.ts` (the 'd' is for 'declaration') and you can read more about them on the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction).
-TypeScript will automatically find thiese files in your project, you don't need to explicitly import them.
+TypeScript will automatically find these files in your project, you don't need to explicitly import them.

 I created the file `react-ace.d.ts`, and added the following code that creates the module and defines its default export as a React component: